 Mr. Espinoza is a prizewinner of international and national competitions and awards including the Maryland State Arts Council Solo Instrumental Performance Award and Peabody Career Development Grants.
 An avid chamber musician, Mr. Espinoza's interest in researching, performing and arranging folk music from Latin-America for string quartet and chamber ensembles has brought him to different cities in South America including Buenos Aires to pursue studies with great tango masters including Maestros Berlingieri, Marcelli, Requena and Plaza.

-Jorge Espinoza is an Assistant Professor of Violoncello at NMSU and cellist of La Catrina String Quartet.
+Jorge Espinoza is a tenured Associate Professor of Violoncello at NMSU and cellist of La Catrina String Quartet.